cjkelling/Vue.js_deal_finding_application/README.md

 ### Estimated Time to Complete Project
 For this project I used Ruby on Rails for my back-end and Vue.js for the front end.
-I had not used Vue prior to this assignment, so I knew that much of the beginning days would be spent learning that framework.
+I had not used Vue prior to this project, so I knew that much of the beginning days would be spent learning that framework.
 My initial thought was to spend a day setting up the back-end, 2 days learning Vue, and 2 to 3 days writing the code for the front-end.
-This timeline would take me about a week to complete, so my goal was to have this project finished and turned in exactly one week after receiving it.
+Using this timeline, my goal was to have this project finished in a week.

 ### Problem Areas
 There are two options for installing the Vue-CLI using npm: